natnael-kiros/chat-app-2.0/README.md

 - **Client**: Built with Flutter, providing a smooth and responsive user interface for real-time communication.
 - **Server**: A Dart server that manages user requests, authentication, and real-time messaging.
-- **Database**: SQLite is used for local storage of messages, ensuring data persistence and efficient retrieval.
+- **Database**: SQLite & Hive is used for server & local storage of messages, ensuring data persistence and efficient retrieval.

 ## Screenshots